Frequently Asked Questions

 Yes, absolutely.
 Bariatric surgery is not a magic bullet, nor is it the only portion of your weight loss journey.
 Anyone can regain weight they lost and inherit the problems associated with it.
 To be successful, you must adopt a lifelong commitment to maintaining a healthy weight through good nutrition and exercise.

-For more information on any of our programs, please contact a WINH bariatric representative at firstname.lastname@example.org or (603)527-2946.
+For more information on any of our programs, please contact a WINH representative at (603) 527-2946.